manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 - Explicit UUID inserts in transactions and `/json/bulk` defer committed-data duplicate detection to commit and then check the accumulated UUID list in one batch.
 Transaction-local UUID state is hash-backed, avoiding O(N²) vector scans inside large explicit UUID batches.
 - ID-based operations that start from a public UUID string (`SELECT ...
 WHERE id='uuid'`, `UPDATE`, `REPLACE`, and `DELETE`) are expected to be slower than the same operations on numeric IDs because they must resolve `@uuid_id` back to the internal numeric `DocID_t`.
 With secondary indexes enabled and rebuilt for disk chunks, exact public UUID equality/`IN` filters should use the hidden `@uuid_id` secondary index and avoid table-size-dependent full scans.
 Local 1k/10k/50k lookup measurements showed UUID miss median slope improving from 4.09x before the hidden-index eligibility fix to 1.41x after it; at 50k rows, UUID miss median improved from 1.812 ms to 0.642 ms.
 - Local repeated explicit-UUID `/json/bulk` benchmarks over 30 × 1000-row commits showed the RAM map removing the committed-row-count slope for hot RT RAM data: final fast path median was 1.1007s / 27.3k docs/s for 30k rows, versus 16.0630s / 1.87k docs/s with only the two RAM UUID lookup call sites temporarily disabled.
 In the side-by-side Manticore-vs-Elasticsearch harness, explicit UUID bulk insert reached about 23.6k docs/s for Manticore versus about 84.1k docs/s for Elasticsearch, narrowing the old after-SI gap from 22.24x to 3.57x in the main run.
 Disk/flushed chunks still use the query/SI-capable fallback path unless they get an equivalent committed UUID lookup path later.
-- Sharded UUID `REPLACE` now targets the deterministic UUID route instead of broadcasting delete predicates to every route target.
+- Shard-table UUID insert/replace performance is out of scope for this branch because `id uuid` is rejected for `type='shard'` tables.

 ## Limitations / non-goals

 - No native `SPH_ATTR_UUID` type.
 - No widening of `DocID_t` or internal row IDs.
-- No UUID IDs for plain/indexer-created tables or PQ tables.
+- No UUID IDs for plain/indexer-created tables, PQ tables, or shard tables.
 - No `ALTER TABLE` conversion to/from UUID IDs.
 - No numeric/range/arithmetic semantics for UUID `id`.
 - No direct public access to `@uuid_id`.